cowboysdude/Under_Cabinet/README.md

 for my kitchen  and sharing what I've done :).

 BUT then if you really want something to work you'll find a way...
 I did.  ;) Special Thanks to kgray9 for the sketch AND all the help!!

-One issue I have found is that early in the morning before the light really comes in the windows it may flash a bit here and there.
-Needs adjustment to map function.
-You will have to play with it until it works in the location you have it set.

 ## Development
 Want to contribute?
 Great!